When flying privately when is on demand private jet charter better value than the fractional?

 Catering is identical for both models, as they both use the same catering companies.
 In Europe, you’ll receive meals based on the time of the day.
 In the U.S., you’ll get snacks and drinks.
 Extras will incur an additional charge.

 Safety is also identical for both models.
-When using a charter within the U.S., make sure to ask your broker for ARGUS Gold, ARGUS Platinum or Wyvern rated operators to ensure a high quality.
+When using a charter within the U.S., make sure to ask your broker for ARGUS Gold, ARGUS Platinum, or Wyvern-rated operators to ensure high quality.
 There’s no need to ask this at Paramount Business Jets, as all of our trips meet these high standards.